 \subsubsection{Pooling and Attention mechanism}

 Pooling layers and attention mechanisms serve critical functions in back-end classifiers by highlighting discriminative information.

 \textbf{Statistical pooling} Common pooling methods include max pooling and average pooling, which respectively select the maximum value or compute the average value along a dimension.
 Introduced by \cite{snyder17_interspeech}, statistics pooling, employed in x-vector architectures with TDNN, calculates and concatenates the mean and standard deviation of frame-level embeddings to generate an utterance-level representation.
-An enhanced version, attentive statistics pooling (ASP), proposed in \cite{okabe2018attentive}, incorporates an attention mechanism into statistics pooling.
+An enhanced version, attentive statistics pooling (ASP) \cite{Lee2022sasv, donas2022vicomtech, ma2023dualbranch} incorporates an attention mechanism into statistics pooling.
 ASP assigns channel-dependent weights to each frame, dynamically emphasizing the most informative frames during pooling.
-ASP has been utilized in various recent detection architectures \cite{Lee2022sasv, donas2022vicomtech, ma2023dualbranch}.

-\textbf{Attention} In recent research, attention mechanisms have been integrated into classifier architectures such as LCNN and ResNet \cite{Ma2021attentionLCNN, ma2023dualbranch, wang2022singleattention}.
-Well-known attention mechanisms include convolutional block attention modules (CBAM) \cite{woo2018cbam} and dual attention network (DANet)\cite{fu2019dual}, which address both channel attention and spatial attention.
+\textbf{Attention} In recent research, attention mechanisms have been integrated into classifier architectures such as LCNN and ResNet \cite{ma2023dualbranch, wang2022singleattention}.
+Well-known attention mechanisms include convolutional block attention modules (CBAM) and dual attention network (DANet), which address both channel attention and spatial attention.
 CBAM comprises two sub-attention modules in sequence, while DANet incorporates them in parallel.
 Zhou et al. \cite{zhou2022spoof} employ topK pooling before computing attention weights across temporal and spatial dimensions, aimed at preserving a lightweight architecture.
-Rostami et al. \cite{rostami2023efficient} suggest adding a learnable attention mask to the channel dimension of the feature map.